Eminem’s Daughter, Hailie Jade, Stuns In Crop Top And Miniskirt On Instagram

-Eminem’s daughter Hailie Scott Mathers is a bit of a social media personality herself, and she always makes sure to share her best pics with her followers.
+Eminem’s daughter Hailie Scott Mathers is a bit of a social media personality, and she always makes sure to share her best pics with her followers.

 On Thursday, the 23-year-old took to her Instagram page to share a new photo with her fans, and she certainly did not hold back.
-She posed like a pro for the camera in a super chic and feminine outfit, which allowed her to shamelessly flaunt her incredible figure.
-The fashionable look consisted in a white, woolly crop top, as well as a matching woolly miniskirt, which she topped off with an oversized denim jacket.
+She posed like a pro for the camera in a super chic and feminine outfit that allowed her to shamelessly flaunt her incredible figure.
+The fashionable look consisted of a white crop top, as well as a matching miniskirt.
+She topped off her ensemble with an oversized denim jacket.

-Hailie exposed her super toned midriff in the ensemble, which clearly marked the beginning of fall fashion on her social media.
-She accessorized the look with a small black square-shaped purse from Topshop, as well as a few delicate golden necklaces.
-Hailie also made sure to tag the labels behind her outfit: the top and skirt combo were from Forever 21, while the coat was from Missguided.
+Hailie exposed her super-toned midriff in the ensemble, which clearly marked the beginning of fall fashion on her social media.
+She accessorized the look with a small, black, square-shaped purse from Topshop, as well as a few delicate gold necklaces.
+Hailie also made sure to tag the labels for the brands that created her outfit.
+The top and skirt combo was from Forever 21, while the coat was from Missguided.

-As for her glam, the brunette beauty donned very minimal and natural-looking makeup, including a bit of a smokey eye shadow and dark mascara to further highlight her gorgeous light green eyes, and a dab of light pink lipstick on her lips.
-She wore her super long locks down in perfect large waves with a side part, allowing them to freely cascade down her back and shoulders.
+As for her glam, the brunette beauty donned very minimal and natural-looking makeup, including a bit of a smokey eye shadow and dark mascara to further highlight her light green eyes.
+She also added a dab of light pink lipstick on her lips and she wore her super long locks down in perfect large waves with a slight side part, allowing the strands to freely cascade down her back and shoulders.

-And despite the fact that the picture looks absolutely stunning, it turns out that something didn’t quite go as planned.
-According to Hailie’s caption, she accidentally held her purse backwards, but she promised her 1.7 million fans that it looked even cuter from the front!
+Despite the fact that the picture looks absolutely stunning, something apparently did not quite go as planned for the image.
+According to Hailie’s caption, she accidentally held her purse facing the wrong way but she promised her 1.7 million fans that the accessory definitely looks even cuter from the front.

-The Detroit native is known among her fanbase for posting lots of photos of her outfits and glam, as well as workout pics and videos.
-Her followers know that she is an avid fitness fan, and she often flaunts her insane rock-hard abs and flawless slim physique.
+The Detroit native is known among her fanbase for posting lots of photos of her outfits, as well as for her workout pics and videos.
+Her followers know she is an avid fitness fan, and she often flaunts her insane rock-hard abs and flawless slim physique to prove that to be true.

-When she attended this year’s Lollapalooza Festival in Chicago, she posted a snap of her wearing a tiny bra top and a pair of daisy dukes, which allowed her to show off her curves and attributes.
+When she attended this year’s Lollapalooza Festival in Chicago, Hailie posted a snap of her wearing a tiny bra top and a pair of daisy dukes, which allowed her to show off her curves and attributes.

 “lolla, i love you but i’m feeling hella thankful that i have a year to recuperate before i attempt to survive you again,” she wrote.